Magnetic field-induced phases and spin Hamiltonian in Cs2CoBr4: Results and data analysis

-This said, all parameters of the minimal model are well decoupled and can thus be reliably determined: i) The spitting between the CF and magnon sectors is primarily given by $D$.
-The orientation of the anisotropy plane (angle $\beta$) has only a minor effect on the spectrum in the paramagnetic state, and thus was fixed at the value quoted above. ii) The curvature of magnon dispersion along $k$ is strongly influenced by $d$ and $J_4$.
-At the same time, the overall energy shift of the spectrum is sensitive, in a mean field manner, to the sum of all exchange constants, but hardly at all to $d$. iii) $J_5$ is the only exchange pathway that provides connectivity along the $\mb{c}$ axis.
-It therefore defines the bandwidth along $l$. iv) $J_1$ and/or $J_3$ are responsible for the splitting of that dispersion into two bands, and also for the dispersion along the $h$ direction.
+This said, all parameters of the minimal model are well decoupled and can thus be reliably determined: i) The splitting between the CF and magnon sectors is primarily given by $D$.
+The orientation of the anisotropy plane (angle $\beta$) has only a minor effect on the spectrum in the paramagnetic state, and thus was fixed at the value quoted above. ii) The curvature of magnon dispersion along $\mb{b}^\ast$ is strongly influenced by $d$ and $J_4$.
+At the same time, the overall energy shift of the spectrum is sensitive, in a mean field manner, to the sum of all exchange constants, but hardly at all to $d$. iii) $J_2$ and $J_5$ are the only exchange pathway that provides connectivity between individual chains along the $\mb{c}$ axis, and therefore define the magnon bandwidth along $l$.
+Indeed, without either $J_5$ or $J_2$ the system breaks up into disconnected triangular layers parallel to the $(b,c)$ plane.
+Experimentally, the magnon dispersion along $l$ is split in two branches (Figs.~6d,i) Since $J_5$ frustrates the intra-chain AF interactions and $J_2$ does not, their roles are very different. $J_5$ sets the overall bandwidths of these two modes, while $J_2$ controls their ratio.
+If $J_2=0$, the two bandwidths are the same.
+Experimentally, the upper mode has just a slightly smaller bandwidth than the lower one, which corresponds to $J_2<0$ and $|J_2|\ll J_5$. iv) The magnitude of the splitting between the two magnon bands in Figs.~6d,i is set ba $J_1$ and/or $J_3$.
+These parameters also control the dispersion along the $\mb{a}$ direction in both the CF and magnon bands.
 The characteristic oscillation of intensity between the two bands along $l$ is due to the structure factor of the zigzag ladders formed by $J_4$ (legs) and either $J_1$ or $J_3$ (rungs).
 If these exchange constants were comparable, a contiguous triangular plane would be completed in the $(a,b)$ plane, and the intensity oscillation would disappear.
 This implies that one of the two exchange constants must be small.
 Since the two bonds are topologically equivalent, it is not possible to say which one it is, based on the excitation energies alone.
 As they are differently oriented, they can be told apart from the intensity modulation they produce.
 Unfortunately, the projections of those bonds onto the scattering plane of the experiment are quite close in length, so the effect is very subtle.
 Assuming $|J_1|\gg|J_3|$ gives slightly better fits, but this result can not be considered conclusive.
 Below we postulate that $J_1$ is dominant, which is plausible given it corresponds to nearest-neighbor Co-Co link. v) The final relevant parameter is the effective gyromagnetic ratio $g=2.30(5)$.
 It was deduced independently from the field dependence of the zone-center magnon energy measured with ESR (``p-mode'' in Ref. \cite{Soldatov2023}) and in our THz absorption experiments described below.

 All in all, the agreement between the SWT calculation and experiment is rather good.
 In fact, the ``magnon'' part of the spectrum is reproduced almost perfectly.
 For CF excitations the agreement is less satisfactory.
 In particular, the data seem to show a weak flat band at about 1.8~meV energy transfer that cannot be reproduced by SWT with any reasonable combination of parameters.